godfather667/ex_time/README.md

 The testing code is in **test_time_test.go**

-It provides 87% Coverage
+It provides 85.4% Coverage

-It has two test functions:  TestTickClock and TestClock
+It has 4 test functions:
+ * TestTickClock
+ * TestClock
+ * TestHealthCheckHandler
+ * TestMsgHandler